-The EYFS applies to children from birth to the end of the Reception year.
-At Alexandra Park Primary School we offer Nursery provision for children the academic year before they start Reception.
+The Early Years Foundation Stage applies to children from birth to the end of the Reception year.
+At Alexandra Park Primary School children are admitted to Nursery the term after their third birthday if we have a place and the September after their third birthday if we are full.
+They are admitted into Reception in September following their fourth birthday.
 Early childhood is the foundation on which children build the rest of their lives.
 At Alexandra Park Primary School, we greatly value the importance that the EYFS plays in laying secure foundations for future learning and development.

 However, we also believe that early childhood is valid in itself as part of life.
 It is important to view the EYFS as preparation for life and not simply preparation for the next stage of education.